 The children in the CoIN follow the Early Years Foundation Stage Curriculum and the National Curriculum at an appropriate level.
 All children have a ‘Personalised Learning Programme’ which enables us to target the next steps in the children’s learning and to meet their personal, social and emotional needs.
-Dovers Green is a Forest School and the Badgers children participate in two sessions each week in our on-site woodland area.
+Dovers Green is a Forest School and the Badgers children participate in a session each week in our on-site woodland area.
 Children are provided with the appropriate clothing so that we can go out in all weathers except high winds and thunderstorms!
 We have found that these sessions help to improve the children’s confidence and self-esteem, social and communication skills and develop their ability to try new experiences, use their own initiative and take risks in a safe and supported environment.

 Badgers is staffed by an experienced, dedicated and caring team of teachers and assistants who are well qualified to teach children with a range of special needs.
 Their expertise is shared with teachers and other adults working in the mainstream school and all staff at Dovers Green receives training to ensure they are able to support children with a special need.

 We offer a comprehensive induction process for children entering Dovers Green which will be planned with parents and discussed with a child’s current teachers and assistants at their nursery school or playgroup, and will be adapted to the child’s individual need.
 Children will be invited to spend some time in the school during the second half of the summer term, where they can meet staff and other children.
 A photo book will be given to each child showing the different people they will meet and illustrating routines and different areas of the school.
 This will give you an opportunity to talk about and help prepare your child for their move to the new school.